SENSEiXENUS/senseixenus.github.io/posts/ctf/BsidesMumbai/writeup.md

 }
 ```

-- After testing it, I noticed that the server can handle only `5000` aliases.I tried `10000` aliases at first and 502 gateway error.I wrote a script to make it easier because I can't manually create 5000 aliases.
+- After testing it, I noticed that the server can handle only `5000` aliases per request.I tried `10000` aliases at first and 502 gateway error.I wrote a script to make it easier because I can't manually create 5000 aliases.

 ```python3
 #! /usr/bin/env python3